Gmail upgrade brings new web app, confidential mode, nudges, snooze, and more

 One final point worth noting in all of this is the growing feature-parity between Gmail and its smarter sibling, Inbox.
 What do these latest updates mean for the future of Inbox?

-“We’ve learned over the years that changing Gmail is really, really hard — lots of people rely on it to run their lives, so we don’t want to make changes frivolously or things with a lot of risk,” Thacker said.
+“We’ve learned over the years that changing Gmail is really, really hard — lots of people rely on it to run their lives, so we don’t want to make changes frivolously or things with a lot of risk,” Bank said.
 “And so Inbox allows us to test things out with a more forgiving population before bring them to all of Gmail.
 And we are intent to continue doing so in the future.”

 Put simply, Inbox is kind of like the early-adopter version of Gmail, with all the successful features of Inbox finally graduating to its flagship sibling.